mobidichydro/MOBIDICpy/examples/README.md

 ## Citation

-If you use MOBIDIC in your research, please cite:
+If you use MOBIDICpy in your research, please cite:

 [Citation information will be added]